 Provided dispute resolution procedures

-In 1975 Congress passed the first federal law that was specific to the education of children with disabilities.
+The Act was the first federal law that was specific to the education of children with disabilities.
 The law used the word “emulate” to indicate that students with disabilities had the right to a school experience that would look as much like a typical student’s program as possible.
 The additional requirement for education in the Least Restrictive Environment (LRE) further motivated schools to work harder to include students of many abilities in general education classrooms.
 This 1975 law also set up specific guidance for parents to take action if they disagree with the school.
 Parents are informed about their rights through the Procedural Safeguards that are provided at IEP and other official meetings.

 Pierce County was among six locations across the country to receive training in Special Education rights.
 Thirty Washington parents got trained about Special Education law in 1979.
 The goal was for those parents to share information throughout the state.
 To help this movement, a clearinghouse named Closer Look provided intense training for these pioneering parents about the laws.
 Closer Look evolved in the National Information Center for Children and Youth with Disabilities (NICHCY), and much of that work has been updated and preserved by the Center for Parent Information and Resources (CPIR), the current technical assistance center for PAVE and other parent centers across the country.
 CPIR provides free information to professionals and parents through ParentCenterHub.org.